campbe13/docker-ecq2020/js-mf/README.md

 #  javascript-mf
 This is a proof of concept containerized app to host javascript sample pages (no node.)
-The code was written by M. Frydrychowiz to accompany lectures for
-@ Dawson College for the Computer Science Javascript course in the 2rd year Winter 2018.
+The code was written by M. Frydrychowiz to accompany lectures @ Dawson College for the Computer Science Javascript course in the 2rd year Winter 2018.

 My thanks to M. Frydrychowiz for lending their work